frankiewebster/Data-and-Code-A2---Frankie-Webster/README.md

 Please note, the clear plastic protetcive case does not fit on the V2 micro:bit due to the speaker on the back.

 *If using a V1 micro:bit*:
-1. Complete steps 1-7 steps mentioned above.
+1. Complete steps 1-7.
-2. To play the sound externally, gather crocidle clips.
+2. To play the sound externally, gather crocodile clips.
-3. Connect the first crocodile clip to the GND pin and the second crocodile clip to the 0 pin
+3. Connect the first crocodile clip to the GND pin and the second crocodile clip to the 0-pin
-4. Connnect the GND mounted clip to the tip of te headphone jack and connect the 0 pin clip to the base of the jack.
+4. Connect the GND-mounted clip to the tip of the headphone jack and connect the 0-pin clip to the jack base.
-5. The sound should now play through the headphones after pressing a on the Micro:bit V1
+5. The sound should now play through the headphones after pressing an on the Micro:bit V1

-*please note a toothbrush is not technically needed to run this project*
+*Please note a toothbrush is not technically needed to run this project*

 **Screenshots**: